220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 - [Images] - An image is a read-only template with instructions for creating a Docker container.
 They are immutable file and represents an application and its virtual environment at a specific point in time
 - [Container] - A container is a runnable instance of an image.
 You can create, start, stop, move, or delete a container using the Docker API or CLI.
-- [Registry] - server-side or cloud application where you can store your images and make it easy to distribute
+- [Registry/dockerhub] - server-side or cloud application where you can store your images and make it easy to distribute
-- [ignore] - ignore files like you would for gitignore
+- [ignore] - ignore files like you would for gitignore/dockerignore
 - [Configuration] - information to tell the docker container on how to run the image
 - [daemon] - listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes